-NONBREEDING RANGE: The Chinese Egret occurs in migratory passage in Japan, Hong Kong, Taiwan.
-The nonbreeding range concentrates on the Philippines (Leyte, Palawan, Bohol, eastern Visayas, probably other islands – Lansdown pers. com.), but includes Japan, Indonesia (Sumatra, Java, Sipura, North Natuna, Kalimantan, Sulawesi), Malaysia (one record west coast peninsular (Lansdown pers. com.), Saba (Sheldon et al. 2001)), Singapore (recently shifting from the disturbed Serangoon estuary to the Seletar estuary), Brunei, Vietnam, and Thailand (Gast and King 1985, Lansdown 1990, Silvius 1991, Round 1992, Mundkur 1993, Lansdown et al. 2000, BirdLife 2001).
+Nonbreeding range: The Chinese Egret occurs in migratory passage in Japan, Hong Kong, Taiwan.
+The nonbreeding range concentrates on the Philippines (Leyte, Palawan, Bohol, eastern Visayas, probably other islands - Lansdown pers. comm.), but includes Japan, Indonesia (Sumatra, Java, Sipura, North Natuna, Kalimantan, Sulawesi), Malaysia (one record west coast peninsular (Lansdown pers. comm.), Saba (Sheldon et al. 2001), Singapore (recently shifting from the disturbed Serangoon estuary to the Seletar estuary), Brunei, Vietnam, and Thailand (Gast and King 1985, Lansdown 1990, Silvius 1991, Round 1992, Mundkur 1993, Lansdown et al. 2000, BirdLife 2001).
 Although records further west suggest a possibility that the species winters further west than is now known (BirdLife 2001).

 Dispersal sightings include Myanmar, Viet Nam (Pedersen et al. 1998), Sumatra (Silvius 1991), Java (Andrews 1993), Sulawesi, Comoros Islands, the United States (Aleutian and Pribilof Islands) (Hoyer and Smith 1997).
 Some of these records may be indicative of more consistent wintering or stop over use than is now understood.
 Older records from west Sumatra, Christmas Island, India, Myanmar, and Mentawani islands were based on misidentified specimens (BirdLife 2001).